Titanium Dioxide – Pigment Chemistry

 Have you taken a look at the labels of your tattoo pigment lately?
 One thing you may notice is that there is almost always titanium dioxide in your pigments.
 Why is that?

-Whether you know it or not, titanium dioxide ( TiO2 ) is ubiquitous in our society.
+Whether you know it or not, titanium dioxide (TiO2) is ubiquitous in our society.
 We find TiO2 in sunscreens, as a food additive, in most makeup products, and commercial products like paint and steel.
-It gets spread on our faces, doughnuts and spaceships.
+It gets spread on our faces, doughnuts, and spaceships.
 When I said ubiquitous… I meant it.

 Where Does Titanium Dioxide Come From?

-Using TiO2 to Brighten Pigments
+Using TiO2 to Brighten Tattoo Pigments.

-The Size of Particle Matters
+The Size of Pigment Particle Matters.

-With light coming into TiO2 being refracted (not reflected) the speed of the light hitting the particle changes even if the wavelength stays the same.
+With light coming into TiO2 being refracted (not reflected), the speed of the light hitting the particle changes even if the wavelength stays the same.
 That light can speed up or slow down, which changes the viewable light spectrum from what had initially hit the TiO2 particle.
 That energy is turned (like, literally) and forced to be normalized.

 -

-Titanium dioxide nanoparticles induce DNA damage and genetic instability in vivo in mice
+Titanium dioxide nanoparticles induce DNA damage and genetic instability in vivo in mice.

 -